UmassJin/Leetcode/knowledge.md

 * [How to troubleshoot a ping failure](http://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k_r4-0/troubleshooting/guide/tr40asr9kbook/tr40con.pdf)

 #### How the VLAN works ?
 How the packets going between different VLAN ?
+##### Disadvantage of the current network
+* Large broadcast domain
+* Management and support difficulties
+* Possible security vulnerabilities
+* Failure domains

+##### VLAN Introduction
+* VLAN = broadcast domain
+* VLAN = logical network (subnet)
+* A 12-bit VLAN ID field within the 802.1q tag is used to specify the VLAN to which the frame belongs
+* IP address used in the switch must be in the management VLAN, which by default is VLAN 1

+##### Use the Layer-3 switch as the inter-VLAN routing
+* Combines the functionality of a switch and a router into one device
+* To enable a Layer-3 switch to perform routing functions, VLAN interfaces on the switch need to be properly configured.
+You must use the IP addresses that match the subnet that the VLAN is associated with one the network.